espressif/developer-portal/content/blog/esp32-bootstrapping/index.md

 Now, we can rely on the Sysbuild and build all images at once.

-Building the application with MCUboot(ZP) using sysbuild:
+Building and flashing the application with MCUboot (ZP) using ***sysbuild***:
 ```shell
 cd zephyrproject/zephyr
 west build -b esp32s3_devkitm/esp32s3/procpu samples/new/wifi -p --sysbuild
 west flash && west espressif monitor
 ```

-In both cases (manual & sysbuild) we should see the following console output after the image boots:
+In both cases (manual build & using `--sysbuild` option) we should see the following console output after the image boots:
 ```
 ESP-ROM:esp32s3-20210327
 Build:Mar 27 2021